marcusoftnet/templated/ReadMe.md

-# Templated - JavaScript template strings as a view engine
+# Templated-views - JavaScript template strings as a view engine

-Templated is a lightweight and flexible view engine for JavaScript, leveraging template strings for dynamic content generation.
+Templated-views is a lightweight and flexible view engine for JavaScript, leveraging template strings for dynamic content generation.
 Designed with TypeScript, it supports rendering templates, of any type, with embedded JavaScript.

 ## Table of Contents